 Still, there’s little harm in at least adding these companies to your Watch List and see how they perform in 2016 and beyond.
 Extreme sports is a booming niche; one of the stocks on the TWBASI returned a booming 268% in 2015 (Billabong).
 There’s opportunity here for some investors.
-The question is, are you one of them?
+The question is, once you’ve spoken with your financial advisor and done your own analysis of these stocks, are you one of them?

 You know all about GoPro if you peruse this blog – both its extreme videos and the stock’s extreme plummet.
 GoPro topped out just over $85 in October 2014.
 It’s currently at $12.60.

 What They Do: GoPro makes sports cameras that extreme athletes wear while skiing, snowboarding, BASE jumping and other ways folks get their adrenaline.
 Those videos often go viral, and have made GoPro the leading brand in extreme sports videos, although there are concerns that it can’t compete with cheaper smartphones, which may have similar technology in the future.